radon-h2020/radon-particles/nodetypes/radon.nodes.aws/AwsLambdaFunction/README.md

 ## Lambda Function Node Type

-A node type that represents an AWS Lambda Function that can be triggered by an AWS resource, a fixed schedule or via an API gateway.
+A node type that represents an AWS Lambda Function.

 | Name | URI | Version | Derived From |
 |:---- |:--- |:------- |:------------ |